 Delta Air Lines

-To learn more about Delta's policies regarding bereavement fares, visit Delta's bereavement information page at:
+Click Here to learn more about Delta's policies regarding bereavement fares.

 You may still want to check with other airlines in case their policies change, or to see if they have any flexibility regarding prices, waiving fees, etc., or simply to compare prices.
 In any case, you should be prepared to present documentation for your bereavement claim.

 Proof of bereavement

 The airline may require you to provide information to verify your eligibility when you request a bereavement fare.
 Be prepared to provide the following information:

 - The name of the person who died